hamdashahid/UnseenJourneyQuest/README.md

     To select the mode : Press {1 for EASY MODE}
     To select the mode : Press {2 for MEDIUM MODE}
     To select the mode : Press {3 for DIFFICULT MODE}
+    Use the keyboard arrow keys for moving the player